the3rafas/Task/README.md

       https://nodejs.org/en/

-- For run server side run this comand "npm start" on serve file.
+- For run server side run this command  on serve file.

+      npm start

-- For run client side run this comand "npm start" on client file.
+- For run client side run this command  on client file.

+      npm start

 - It will open the first page follow these structure :